 Ingredients

-- 2 teaspoons vegetable oil, or other neutral oil
+- 2 teaspoons oil, like avocado oil or vegetable oil

 - 1 pound 93% lean ground beef or turkey